-The team at Advanced Transmission Center has inspected, serviced and repaired countless differentials and transfer cases.
-In addition, we will inspect U-joints which help secure your driveshaft to the differential.
+The team at Advanced Transmission Center has inspected, serviced, and repaired countless differentials and transfer cases.
+In addition, we will inspect U-joints that help secure your driveshaft to the differential.
 We’re Geared For Customer Success, your trusted differential repair shop, and encourage you to call in for a free TrueTest Inspection at any of our locations.

 Put simply, the differential allows for wheels on the same axle to spin at different speeds which is particularly important when making turns.
 This is important because the outside tire must travel a longer distance (therefore faster speed) relative to the inside tire while taking on a turn.